Lemonatix/Lemonatix/README.md

 - 👋 Hi, I am Mika, a.k.a. @Lemonatix
 - 👀 I’m interested in Physics, Chemistry and of course a bit of programming.
-- 🌱 I’m currently learning python, dart and C++ as programming languages and I am already quite familiar with ArduinoCode.
+- 🌱 I’m currently learning python, dart and C++ as programming languages and I am currently building my own website with html, css and javascript.
 - I'll be looking forward to expanding my programming knowledge here and learning with a lot of fun projects!

 <!---